 Yet we’ve found that handicapped animals in general are quick to accept and adjust to their disabilities.
 This is true of blind horses, who just want to be … well, horses.
-All of the blind horses we have been blessed to care for do remarkably well.
-Visitors often don’t realize that the horses wandering through a pasture or ambling across a corral are blind.
+Nearly all of the blind horses we have been blessed to care for did remarkably well.
+Visitors often didn’t realize that the horses wandering through a pasture or ambling across a corral were blind.

 It’s clear to us that blind horses love life, and they deserve to live out their years enjoying themselves.